bplmaps/lmec-main-site/content/event/boston-by-map-4-21.md

 Come virtually visit with volunteer Dennis McCarthy and Public Engagement & Interpretation Coordinator Rachel Mead as we take a trip into Boston historical geography.
 Then we'll widen our scope to answer your questions and figure out how to assist you in your own historical geography projects!

-Learn about the Map Center's collections, tools, and more.
+Learn about the Leventhal Center's collections, tools, and more.

 This session will be streamed on LMEC's [Facebook](https://www.facebook.com/bplmaps/videos/?view_public_for=251454300303) and [YouTube](https://www.youtube.com/channel/UCb7XDT7zQeq493V8E6SNw-g) channels.
 Registrants will be emailed direct links to these streams.